rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 ### Global Permissions for Users with External Authentication

-When a user logs into Rancher using an external authentication provider for the first time, they are automatically assigned the `Standard User` global permission by default.

 When a user logs into Rancher using an external authentication provider for the first time, they are automatically assigned the  **New User Default** global permissions.
 By default, Rancher assigns the **Standard User** permission for new users.

 To see the default permissions for new users, go to the **Global** view and click **Security > Roles.** On the **Global** tab, there is a column named **New User Default.** When adding a new local user, the user receives all default global permissions that are marked as checked in this column, and you can [change them to meet your needs.](#configuring-default-global-permissions)